maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

 * support for portrait mode;
 * `support for ad blocking
   <https://github.com/maemo-leste-extras/jib/issues/7>`_ (lists based on uBlockOrigin)
-* support \file:/// to access local files;
+* support `file:///` to access local files;
-* handle argv[1] to handle URL open's initiated by XDG or Hildon
+* handle command line arguments to handle XDG or Hildon opening a URL;
-* various graphical changes in favor of user-experience

 The jib browser has been made specifically for devices with limited CPU, and memory capabilities.